COGNOS: Universal Enhancement for Time Series Anomaly Detection via Constrained Gaussian-Noise Optimization and Smoothing: Visualizations

 \paragraph{Effect on GWNR.} To provide a comprehensive evaluation of our GWNR strategy's effectiveness, we present visualizations of the reconstruction residuals for several backbones on the PSM and SMAP datasets.
 For each set of plots, we analyze a randomly sampled sequence of normal data from the test set, with a length corresponding to the backbone's native input size, to validate the properties of the residuals.

 The visualizations clearly demonstrate that GWNR substantially reduces the temporal correlation in the residuals compared to the vanilla MSE-trained models.
-This effect is formally evaluated by examining whether the autocorrelation coefficients fall within the standard 95\% confidence interval for white noise.
+This effect is formally evaluated by examining whether the autocorrelation coefficients fall within the standard 95\% confidence interval for white noise (gray area).
 For a sequence of length $N$, this interval is defined as:

 In this case, the interval is $\left[ -0.196, 0.196 \right]$.
-In the ACF plots (e.g., Figures 1, 3, 6), the coefficients produced by our method are markedly diminished and consistently fall within these bounds, providing strong evidence that the temporal dependencies have been successfully modeled.
+In the ACF plots, the correlation produced by our method are markedly diminished and consistently fall within these bounds, providing strong evidence that the temporal dependencies have been successfully modeled.

 Regarding Gaussianity, the Q-Q plots reveal two key improvements.
-First, a significant reduction in the variance of the residuals is observed across all backbones, with the overall variance typically reduced by at least an order of magnitude (e.g., Figures 1, 2, 4, 5, 6).
-Second, the residuals are better centered around zero, indicating a reduction in systematic bias (Figures 1, 6), and the linearity of the points in the Q-Q plots is also visibly improved, confirming that the residual distribution more closely approximates a Gaussian distribution (Figures 2, 5, 6).
+First, a significant reduction in the variance of the residuals is observed across all backbones, with the overall variance typically reduced by at least an order of magnitude.
+Second, the residuals are better centered around zero, indicating a reduction in systematic bias, and the linearity of the points in the Q-Q plots is also visibly improved, confirming that the residual distribution more closely approximates a Gaussian distribution (red dash line).

 \paragraph{Anomaly Scores.} To provide further qualitative evidence, we present anomaly score sequences from various datasets and backbones.
-Each visualization displays a randomly sampled sequence of length 250 from the test set that includes anomalous points, allowing for a direct comparison of the anomaly scores before and after applying COGNOS.
-As observed in Figures 7 and 9, COGNOS effectively suppresses the erratic fluctuations and spurious spikes present in non-anomalous regions, thereby enhancing the signal of true anomalous deviations.
+Each visualization displays a randomly sampled sequence of length 500 from the test set that includes anomalous points, allowing for a direct comparison of the anomaly scores before and after applying COGNOS.
+As observed in Figures 7 and 10, COGNOS effectively suppresses the erratic fluctuations and spurious spikes present in non-anomalous regions, thereby enhancing the signal of true anomalous onset.
 Similarly, Figure 8 illustrates that the score becomes markedly more stable, capable of sustaining a high magnitude throughout the duration of an anomaly.

-\subsection{Detailed Experiments}
+\section{Detailed Experiments}